sigmasoldi3r/charon-lang/readme.md

 An object is anything that is not a primitive, or a standard collection.
 The underlying implementation is a any Lua table, and is the primary method for interacting with existing Lua codebase.

+Do not confuse a Lua table with a Charon table, they represent different logical collections.

 Example:
 ```lua